Featured Researcher: Alison Fitch - Bristol Myers Squibb

 Interests and Expertise

 Alison volunteers her time on the board of the Seattle chapter of the Association for Women in Science (AWIS).
-She sits on the banquet and awards committee, which involves soliciting nominations for the annual Seattle STEM awards from the community, reviewing and selecting the award recipients with a panel of fellow scientists and organizing all aspects of the annual banquet.
+She is a reviewer of the nominees for the annual Seattle STEM awards and supports the banquet event.
 She also volunteers for the Washington State Opportunity Scholarship program as an essay reviewer and student mentor.

 In her spare time, she is learning to restore vintage and antique watches.